A piano is a beautiful instrument, but it would certainly break your bathroom scale.

 Console pianos are a bit larger than Spinets and weigh 350 to 450 lbs.
 They’re also slightly taller, measuring 3’4″ to 3’7″.

 The Yamaha MX500S is a popular console piano.
 It’s 3’6″ tall and weighs approximately 410 lbs.

 Studio pianos the second heaviest vertical pianos behind Uprights.
 Studio Pianos weigh around 400-500 lbs and are anywhere from 3’8″ to 4′ tall.

 Undoubtedly, the most famous Studio piano of all time is the Yamaha U1.
 This piano measures 4′ tall and weighs 502 lbs.

 Upright pianos have a much wider weight range than other vertical pianos.
-These instruments can weigh 500 to 1,000 lbs and be 4' to 5' tall.
-If you're going to move an upright piano, it's essential to have a moving plan beforehand.
-A lack of a plan could lead to injury, damage to the piano, and even the piano's destruction.
+These instruments can weigh 500 to 1,000 lbs and be 4′ to 5′ tall.
+Because of how heavy an upright piano is, if you’re going to move an upright piano, it’s essential to have a moving plan beforehand.
+A lack of a plan could lead to injury, damage to the piano, and even the piano’s destruction.
 There have been many piano accidents involving a piano falling off the back of a truck.